logo Matrix Hookshot

 Adding a webhook to a JIRA Instance

 This should be done for the JIRA instance you wish to bridge.
-The setup steps are the same for both On-Prem and Cloud.
+The setup steps vary for Cloud and Enterprise (on-premise).

 You need to go to the WebHooks configuration page under Settings > System.
 Note that this may require administrative access to the JIRA instance.

-Next, add a webhook that points to / on the public webhooks address for hookshot.
-You should also include a secret value by appending ?secret=your-webhook-secret.
+Next, add a webhook that points to /jira/webhook on the public webhooks address for hookshot.
+You must also include a secret value by appending ?secret=your-webhook-secret.
 The secret value can be anything, but should be reasonably secure and should also be stored in the config.yml file.

 Configuration